Physical Therapy/Occupational Therapy/Speech Therapy

 Physical Therapy Assistants/Occupational Therapy Assistants

-• CQ modifier: Outpatient physical therapy services furnished in whole or in part by a physical therapist assistant
+• CQ modifier: Outpatient physical therapy services furnished in whole or in part by a physical therapist assistant.

-• CO modifier: Outpatient occupational therapy services furnished in whole or in part by an occupational therapy assistant
+• CO modifier: Outpatient occupational therapy services furnished in whole or in part by an occupational therapy assistant.

-• In the CY 2019 PFS final rule and in CY 2020 PFS rulemaking, CMS clarified that the CQ and CO modifiers are required to be used, when applicable, for services furnished in whole or in part by PTAs and OTAs on and after 1/1/ 2020, on the claim line of the service alongside the respective GP or GO therapy modifier, to identify those PTA and OTA services furnished under a PT or OT plan of care.
+• Effective for claims with dates of service on and after 1/1/2020, the CQ and CO modifiers are required to be used, when applicable, for services furnished in whole or in part by a PTA or OTA on the claim line of the service, along with the respective GP or GO therapy modifier, to identify those services furnished in whole or in part by a PTA or OTA under a physical therapy or occupational therapy plan of care.

 • In the CY 2020, CMS established a de minimis standard for such services, which means that portions of a service furnished by the PTA/OTA independent of the physical therapist/occupational therapist, as applicable, that do not exceed 10 percent of the total service are not subject to the payment reduction; while portions of a service furnished by the PTA/OTA independent of the therapist that exceed 10 percent of the total service, or unit of service, must be reported on the claim with the CQ/CO modifier, alongside of the corresponding GP/GO therapy modifier.
 Portions of services provided by the PTA/OTA together with the PT/OT are counted as services provided by the PT or OT.